SaiAnvithaM/Portfolio_Project/README.md

             </div>
                 <div class="timeline-box">
                      <h5>Single Playlist Screen</h5>
-                    <p>Developed a playlist using front-end technologies-HTML and CSS</p>
+                    <p>Developed a playlist user interface using front-end technologies-HTML and CSS</p>
                     </div>
                 <div class="timeline-box">
                      <h5>Corona cases details</h5>
-                    <p>Developed a project which tells about number of covid cases, number of cases in which patient has recoverd and total death cases, using python</p>
+                    <p>Designed a project which tells about number of covid cases, number of cases in which patient has recoverd and total death cases, using python</p>
                 </div>
                 <div class="timeline-divider">
                     <div class="timeline-plane">